 Restarting our businesses is far more complex than shutting down.
-A raft of guidance and documents are being develooped daily.
-The documents below will, hopefully, be of help to give background knowledge from other countries, who are addressing the same problems as well as direct support from the UK.
+A raft of guidance and documents is being developed daily.
+The documents below will, hopefully, be of help.

 RETURN TO WORK DOCUMENTS:

-Government has drafted its road map to get us back to work (England only, not Scotland, Wales or Northern Ireland who are all on full lockdown):
+Government has drafted its road map to get us back to work (England only, Scotland, Wales and Northern Ireland have their own roadmaps):